 Daniel’s approach to healthcare architecture is to prioritise patient care above all else.

-As head of the sector, he is an expert in delivering buildings that provide specialist medical treatment.
+As Director of Healthcare, he is an expert in delivering buildings that provide specialist medical treatment.
 He leads our healthcare strategy and is responsible for developing new business, composing bids and the overall design of healthcare projects.

 Daniel, what is architecture?